syn990/SYN-RTOS/README.md

 # How do I get the X86_64 bootable ISO?

-The ISO file can be built following Arch Linux's archiso instructions:
+The raw ISO is not distributed.
+It shouldn't be.
+The source is in the scripts and you can produce an up-to-date live system on-the-spot.
+You can replace packages on-the-fly without transfer of any packages or manual traversal operations.
+The source is the respositories specified in pacman's mirrorlist and the packages specified in syn-stage0.sh.
+You can read every line and see for yourself.
+The archiso project, as well as all the developers for all packages included take the credit, as SYN-RTOS on a fudermental level is a custom archiso profile with dotfiles pre-included in the installation media.

 https://wiki.archlinux.org/title/archiso#Build_the_ISO

+- Arch Linux is officially supported, but it's not impossible to get archiso running on another system.
+I wouldn't know.

+- Run this as root to produce an ISO.
+The profile being SYN-RTOS-ARCHISOFILES.

 ```
 # mkarchiso -v -w /path/to/work_dir -o /path/to/out_dir /path/to/profile/
 ```

-- SYN-RTOS-ARCHISOFILES is the 'profile'.
-This must be done within Arch Linux, as you will need the archiso package to run the mkarchiso command.

-- The pre-packaged ISO is not provided.
-When the vanilla Arch Linux ISO is packaged it's immediatley out-of-date.
-It makes sense to build and ISO as and when you need it.

 It's impossible for me to embed a rootkit without it being visible on the public domain for all to see.
 None of what's on this repository is in a binary format and there is no dodgy code or obfuscated shell scripts.
-Not including the ISO may be a barrier for entry as you will need to install Arch Linux anyway.
-This is intentional as you shouldn't be using this system if you are unable to install Arch Linux, and also means there can be no accusations of embedded rootkits or 1337 crackerness.
+There can be no accusations of embedded rootkits or 1337 crackerness.

+# Screenshots of system in use during various stages

 ![Alt text](/Screenshots/Editing_SYN-RTOS.PNG?raw=true)
 ![Alt text](/Screenshots/Openbox_Menu.PNG?raw=true)